Kim Yong-hak

-Kim Yong-hak (김용학; born 20 May 2003) is a South Korean professional footballer who plays as a winger for Portimonense.
+Kim Yong-hak (김용학; born 20 May 2003) is a South Korean professional footballer who plays as a winger for K League 1 club Pohang Steelers.

 Club career

 Kim is a youth product of his local club Gwangmyeong FC, before moving to Pohang Steelers' youth academy in 2016.

-On 22 January 2022, he joined the Portuguese club Portimonense on loan.
-He made his senior debut with Portimonense as a late substitute in a 2–0 Taça da Liga loss to C.D.
+On 22 January 2022, Kim joined Portuguese club Portimonense on loan.
+He made his senior debut as a late substitute in a 2–0 Taça da Liga loss to C.D.
 Nacional on 19 November 2022.

+In January 2026, Kim returned to Pohang Steelers on a one-year loan deal.

 International career

 Kim is a youth international for South Korea, having played up to the South Korea U20s.